A medical milestone in transplants took place on USA, when surgeons transplanted a genetically modified pig kidney into a neuropathic patient.

 If the transplant is ultimately successful, it will offer hope to hundreds of thousands of neuropathy patients and make dialysis obsolete.
 So far, the signs are promising.

-The patient is black and the procedure may be of particular importance to black patients, who suffer from high rates of end-stage renal disease.
+The patient is black, and the procedure may be of particular importance to black patients, who have high rates of end-stage renal disease.
 End-stage kidney disease is three times more common in black Americans than in white Americans.

-According to Dr. Winfred Williams, associate chief of nephrology at Mass General and the patient's primary nephrologist, “A new source of kidneys could solve an intractable problem, the insufficient access of kidney transplant patients".
+According to Dr. Winfred Williams, associate chief of nephrology at Mass General and the patient's primary nephrologist, "A new source of kidneys could solve an intractable problem of insufficient patient access to kidney transplants."

 If kidneys from genetically modified animals can be transplanted on a large scale, dialysis "will become obsolete," said Dr. Leonardo V. Riella, medical director of kidney transplantation at Mass General.